-Almost 500 years after the society crumbled, researchers have finally discovered what killed 15 million people in just five years.
+Almost 500 years after the society crumbled, researchers have finally discovered what happened to the Aztecs.

 In 1545, approximately 473 years ago, the Aztec nation crumbled.
 People began coming down with high fevers and headaches.
 Shortly after, they began bleeding from the eyes, mouth, and nose.
 Then, they died.